 There are plenty of reputable online stores out there, but unfortunately there are plenty of scammers too.
-When you're online looking to spend the proceeds of your commodity ETFs, you need to take certain steps to protect yourself or you could end up with an empty bank account and a hefty stack of bills you didn't run up.
+When you're online looking to spend some money, you need to take certain steps to protect yourself or you could end up with an empty bank account and a hefty stack of bills you didn't run up.
 To help you practice safe online shopping, we've outlined these tips for finding and verifying secure web pages.
 Use them any time you're making a purchase online, whether it's large or small.

 The most basic indication of a trustworthy website is the little lock symbol on your web browser.
 When you visit a webpage and the lock shows open, it is unsecured.
 Any information you transmit to the website can be intercepted, and then some third party hacker might know the details of your wireless expense management account.
 Any website that shows a closed lock is secured.
 These are websites you can trust because the company that makes your web browser has checked their security certificates.